AdaCore/training_labs_solar_system/doc/230_interfacing_with_c.rst

 Use this description to write code that will map this peripheral and its associated registers (24.4 section) in the :code:`STM32_SVD.RNG` package.
-Don’t forget to use the Ada constructs specifically designed for this (records, representation clauses etc.).
+Don’t forget to use the Ada constructs specifically designed for this (records, representation clauses, etc.).

 ----------
 Question 2